Reserve Your Flu Jab

 Health and social care workers employed through Direct Payments and/or Personal Health Budgets to deliver domiciliary care to patients and service users.

-Not eligible for free NHS vaccination - Private service for £12
+Not eligible for free NHS vaccination - Private service using egg-based vaccine - £15

-If you are not eligible for free NHS vaccination in any of the categories given, we can vaccinate you privately for a fee of £12.
+If you are not eligible for free NHS vaccination in any of the categories given, we can vaccinate you privately for a fee of £15.
+This option uses the egg based vaccine.